flylo/easy-python-ml/README.md

 Run `pip install --upgrade bumpversion`

 ## Usage

+- Make sure docker is running.
+Launch via `docker-machine`

-Use the `deployment.sh` script to orchestrate docker and run the notebook.
+- Use the `deployment.sh` script to orchestrate docker and run the notebook.

 ```bash
 $ sh deployment.sh